juanjuo/CMSC_326_Lab3/README.md

 ## Make Sure!
 With the current implementation, all threads are still being swapped by the scheduler, this mechanic will stop happening after the correct implementation has been implemented.

+To Block and Unblock the Threads:
+To put current thread to sleep use thread_block() and the thread will not be schedual until awoken, also use the thread_unlock() to put the thread in ready list which basically awoken the thread.